 Globalization has made plumbing more difficult, and unless you have a good source for metric bronze pipe fitting, it’s vital to purchase metric-to-NPT conversion couplings (usually available from heater vendors).

-To keep pipe joints from leaking, use Teflon tape or pipe joint compound, and remember that hose barb-to-hose connections are much easier to make drip-proof with a hose clamp than the same connection made on a threaded pipe stub.
+To keep pipe joints from leaking, use Teflon tape or pipe joint compound and remember that hose barb-to-hose connections are much easier to make drip-proof with a hose clamp than the same connection made on a threaded pipe stub.
+(See our test of tapes and thread sealants in the November 2021 issue.)
 Care also needs to be taken when connecting stainless-to-stainless joints, in order to avoid galling the threads.
 Many European marine plumbing manufacturers have switched to high-quality, investment-cast stainless steel.
 Nevertheless, these fittings are not as malleable or corrosion resistant as silicone bronze, so be sure to not over-tighten or allow stray DC current to run through these fittings.

-If you are shopping for a water heater, our in-depth report on water heaters is the place to start.
+If you are shopping for a water heater, our in-depth report on water heaters is a good place to start.
+I’d love to hear about readers’ experiences with hot water systems.
+You can add them in the comments below, or send to me email@example.com.